7 quirky cat behaviours and what they mean

 Source: Scientific American Special Editions, September 2015

-Cats that lick plastic bags may either be bored or trying to alleviate stress.
+Cats that lick plastic bags may either be bored or trying to alleviate stress, Bradshaw told Scientific American.

+According to cat expert Arden Moore, licking wool is common among certain cat breeds.

+'Experts report that Siamese cats represent among 50 per cent of the wool-sucking feline population, though the reasons for this remain unclear.
+Most cats stop this behaviour by the time they are two years old,' Moore wrote in 'The Cat Behaviour Answer Book.'

-According to Moore, some cats were removed from their mothers' milk before they were completely weaned, and therefore cats 'seek out wool blankets and other clothing as a way to compensate for their shortened nursing time.'
+Another theory Moore cites is that some cats were removed from their mothers' milk before they were completely weaned.

+'They seek out wool blankets and other clothing as a way to compensate for their shortened nursing time,' Moore added.

 Source: Cat Sense, The Cat Behaviour Answer Book, Scientific American Special Editions, September 2015

-'Why some seem to prefer too small boxes over just right ones is a mystery though,' Bradshaw explained.
+'Why some seem to prefer too small boxes over just right ones is a mystery though,' Bradshaw explained to Scientific American magazine.

 Source: Scientific American Special Editions, September 2015, University of Utrecht